hurdofchris/UniverseGame/Roadmap/Player/Rescue.md

 An emergency mission is dispatched immediately upon receiving communication from the stranded vessel taking the most optimal route for safety and speed.
 The stranded vessel is taken to a safe rally point where the rest of the mission can be assessed.
 The rally point will be equipped with a mobile medical vessel, extra security, and failsafe comms.
 ##### Critical Emergency
 These missions are on a short time constraint, meaning the vessel and/or occupants need the quickest attention possible.
 They supercede every other priority from or after dispatch except Emergency priority, which only takes priority after dispatch.
 These missions will disregard any cautions they can without significantly jeopardizing the success of the mission.
 Like emergency missions the stranded vessel is taken to a safe rally point where the rest of the mission can be assessed.
 The rally point will be equipped with a mobile medical vessel, extra security, and failsafe comms.

+### Voluntary Rescue Space (VRS)
+###### Within this space, rescue is handled on a volunteer basis.
+Travelers are warned to travel with utmost caution as voluntary rescue could take a long time or sometimes may never come.
+Pricing for rescue is negotiated between the parties involved and does not fall under RRS standards.